paradise on donkey back

 Fully washed: hand-picked, pre-sorted, floated, pulped, wet fermented for 12 hours, soaked and washed, dried on raised beds, and dry-milled all under the supervision of the farm owner, Giday.

-Natural: fully ripe cherries are spread evenly on raised beds and turned every hour to prevent moulding, especially in the first few days.
+Natural: fully ripe cherries are spread evenly on raised beds and turned every hour to prevent molding, especially in the first few days.
 Sun-dried for at least 12 days.

-You may use these images freely to promote Limu Kossa and the Galeh micro-lot among your customers.
+You may use these videos freely to promote Sheka’s coffee amongst your customers.